Dashboards are a standard tool in the business world and are used for a variety of purposes.

 Traditionally, dashboard designed focused on defining the metrics that would prove successful, then putting all the charts together on one page.
 Dashboards created in this way could be very difficult to follow because the information appeared jumbled and confusing to the user.

 Now the focus has been shifted to include a wide range of navigational and functional components that make the information easy to find and understand.
 The most important aspect of any dashboard is the end-user.
 The data presented may be great, but if users are unable to successfully interact with and understand the information, they will not be able to act upon it.
-Use examples of material design dashboard UIs to find the one that best suits your purpose.
+Use examples of material design dashboard UI to find the one that best suits your purpose.

 The dashboards of today have evolved to encompass a broad range of tools and options that have the potential to grab users’ attention when implemented correctly.
 For example, bootstrap material design and other dashboard material design templates like Google’s are paving the way for how dashboards are now laid out.

 Instead of thinking about how much data you can put on a screen at one time, give your users smaller blocks of data that are easier to process and navigate.

-Your dashboard should contain targeted material designed to streamline various tasks.
+Your dashboard material design template should contain targeted material designed to streamline various tasks.
 The information you relay to users should directly relate to these tasks.

 Begin by defining the core of your dashboard.
-What do you want it to accomplish?
+What do you want to accomplish?
 What will users be able to walk away with in terms of actionable data that will guide their activities from that point forward?